 Know your hotspots

-In game apps, there are hotspots — the moments when a player’s excitement peaks and they are prone to go in the direction where you lead.
+In gaming apps, there are hotspots — the moments when a player’s excitement peaks and they are prone to go in the direction where you lead.
 This is when you can influence user decisions, including their decision to pay.

 Such moments (potentially) exist in any type of app; you may detect hotspots by analyzing your user behavior data.
 Some examples include: